 Healers promote this type of therapy as a natural way to help you relax and cope with

 They also hope that it might control other symptoms and side effects of cancer, such as

-For more information, look in our section about why people with cancer use complementary therapies.
+For more information, look at our section about why people with cancer use complementary therapies.

 Many doctors accept healing as a useful complementary therapy for some conditions.
 A study in 2007 in the USA found that up to 42% of people with cancer used some type of spiritual healing.

 There is no scientific evidence that proves that healing can prevent or cure cancer, or any other disease.
-But it may help to lower stress, relieve symptoms such as pain and sickness, promote relaxation and possibly help with some types of pain.
-It is safe to use healing alongside your cancer treatment.
+But it may help to lower stress, relieve symptoms such as pain and sickness, and promote relaxation.
+It is completely safe to use healing alongside your cancer treatment.